leshill/handlebars_assets/README.md

 My pull request to allow `/` in partials was pulled into Handlebars.
 The hack that converted partial names to underscored paths (`shared/_time` -> `_shared_time`) is no longer necessary and has been removed.
 You should change all the partial references in your app when going to v0.9.x.

-## handlebars.js
+## Edge version of handlebars.js

-**Please read**
+*Please read*

-`handlebars_assets` is packaged with an edge build of `handlebars.js` (this [commit](https://github.com/wycats/handlebars.js/commit/a3376e24b1a25f72cf86d1d999bd2ea93fa4dc39).
+`handlebars_assets` is packaged with an edge build of `handlebars.js` (this [commit](https://github.com/wycats/handlebars.js/commit/a3376e24b1a25f72cf86d1d999bd2ea93fa4dc39)).
 See the section on using another version if that does not work for you.

 ## Installation with Rails 3.1+